 Hearing Aid Repairs

-Hearing aids are amazing devices but they also can be very delicate.
-Even with regular care and maintenance, something may occur that damages your hearing aids.
+Hearing aids are amazing devices, but they also can be very delicate.
+Even with regular care and maintenance, something might damage your hearing aids.

-If your hearing aids are not working as they should, you will want to bring them in to our hearing instrument specialist, Don Doucet.
-Our hearing aid clinic can offer repairs on all major hearing aid brands.
-Common hearing aid issues our hearing instrument specialist works on are:
+If your hearing aids are not working as they should, bring them in, we offer repairs on all major hearing aid brands.
+Common issues we can help with include:

 When you buy a set of hearing aids from Modern Hearing Solutions of Wyoming, you receive free repair services in-house on your hearing aids as long as you have them, and for those sent to the manufacturer, free assistance for the duration of the warranty.